OpenBW/BWAPI4J/README.md

 ####  bwapi4j.extractDependencies

-By default, BWAPI4J will extract the bridge dependencies to the current working directory.
+By default, BWAPI4J will extract missing bridge dependencies to the current working directory.
 This can be overridden by specifying the value `false` to the JVM.
 E.g.:

 ````
 java -Dbwapi4j.extractDependencies=false -jar MyBot.jar